GuangLun2000/GuangLun2000.github.io/index.md

 **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
 Contact me if you have any leads!**

 - **Sep 2020 - June 2024:** Fuzhou University (BEng)
-- **Sep 2020 - May 2024:** Maynooth University (BSc)
+- **Sep 2020 - June 2024:** Maynooth University (BSc)
-- **June 2022 - Nov 2022:** Cambridge University (Visiting)
+- **June 2022 - Nov 2022:** Cambridge University (Intern)
-- Expect to apply for a one-year MSc in the UK and graduate in 2025.
-Looking for PhD position after MSc!
+- Expect to apply for a one-year Mphil program and graduate in 2025.
+Looking for PhD position after that.

 <br>